eklemen/nestjs-sns/README.md

 ```

 ### Usage
-**NOTE: Since this module is global, you do not need to import this service into other modules that belong to App.module**
+**NOTE: If using the `isGlobal: true` option, you do not need to import this service into other modules that belong to App.module**

 ```typescript
 import { Controller, Get } from '@nestjs/common';